 - Imperial Children's Physiotherapy

-We are a client-centred, Occupational Therapy service for children and young people.
-We promote engagement, performance and independence in meaningful, daily activities.
-We work together with families, schools and other services to achieve shared goals.
+We provide occupational therapy services for children and young people and enhance their engagement, performance, and independence in relevant everyday activities.
+We work together with families, schools and other services to achieve their goals.

 - Andrew Bates

 - Orla Ryan